wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.5 =
+Upgrade now for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WooCommerce v 2.2.0

 = 2.2.4 =
 Stage 2 upgrade in major refactoring of the search engine.
 Please upgrade now and see a marked improvement in search speed times - especially on big sites.